kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi298-syllabus.md

 * Identify and label all keys, chords (with Roman numerals and functional bass), embellishing tones, cadences, phrases, themes, modules, cycles, and overall formal type in an eighteenth-century keyboard minuet.
 * Identify and label all cadences, definitive structural events (such as the MC, EEC, ESC, and Crux) phrases, themes, modules, cycles, and overall formal type in an eighteenth-century work in sonata form.
+* List all cadences, modules, and larger "action spaces" (with starting times) in a symphonic movement in sonata form, after three hearings without a score.
+* List all cadences, modules, and larger "action spaces" (with starting times) in a keyboard or chamber movement in minuet form, after three hearings without a score.
+* Identify *galant* schemata in eighteenth-century keyboard music after two hearings without a score.

+### Software and technology ###

+* Install and operate necessary administrative and collaborative tools (such as DropBox, WordPress, VLC, or LearningCatalytics).
+* Produce a chamber score (e.g., string quartet) in MuseScore or another music notation application.

+### Writing ###

 * Explain the idiosyncrasies of a symphonic movement in sonata form (type 3) and their significance relative to historical norms.
-* Explain the idiosyncrasies of a keyboard or chamber movement in minuet form and their significance relative to historical norms.

-### Writing ###
+* Articulate a Biblical perspective on the use of music in the Christian's daily life.
 * Generate an original thesis based on musical analysis.
 * Identify and write appropriately for a target audience.
 * Construct clear linear argument in support of a thesis and devoid of unnecessary details.
 * Use musical terminology appropriately and effectively.
 * Demonstrate mastery of *Chicago Manual of Style* for writing on music and citing sources.
 * Write constructive critical responses to classmates' writings on music.
-* Respond to or revise an analytical writing based on comments received from readers.
-* Demonstrate working knowledge of copyright and intellectual property law.
-* Demonstrate awareness of open/closed access issues, and license all blog posts with an appropriate license in light of that knowledge.

-### Software and technology ###

-* Install and operate necessary administrative and collaborative tools (such as DropBox, WordPress, VLC, or LearningCatalytics).
-* Produce a chamber score (e.g., string quartet) in MuseScore or another music notation application.

 ## Content objectives ##